Efficiency And Productivity | How To Concentrate Better?

-It is a known fact that distractions are the biggest enemies to being productive.
+It is a known fact that distractions are the biggest enemies of being productive.

 Every day we’ll plan our activities and tasks for the next day.
-This could be things we need to do in our job, personal life, or business.
+These could be things we need to do in our job, personal life, or business.

 After we’ve listed our tasks and activities we need to give them a weight from 1 to 10.

 The weight will be based on how fulfilling completing this task is.